mikeperry-tor/vanguards/README_TECHNICAL.md

 that are used to make connection requests to a specific onion service.

-Services create and hold open Introduction Circuits to their chosen Introduction Point relays, to accept connection requests from clients.These client connection requests specify a client-chosen relay called the Rendezvous Point, which the client has made a circuit to, to accept connection back from the service.
+Services create and hold open Introduction Circuits to their chosen Introduction Point relays, to accept connection requests from clients.
+These client connection requests specify a client-chosen relay called the Rendezvous Point, which the client has made a circuit to, to accept connection back from the service.
 When a service receives a request through their Introduction